-To provide access and support for the treatment and recovery of addiction, and improve the health and safety of our community.
+To provide access and support for the treatment and recovery of addiction, and improve the health and safety of our community

 What is the Cochise Addiction and Recovery Partnership (CARP)?

 CARP is a collaboration of community health, law enforcement, and government agencies who have the common goal of tackling the opioids and drugs crisis in Cochise County.
 Listen to this podcast to hear directly from the founders of this program.

 How does CARP plan to work on this issue?